 In the first stage of the project, the

-One objective: easing travel across Europe
+One objective: easing European travel

 The long-term objective of the EC is to ease travel across Europe using various modes of transport, such as air, rail and urban transport, thus enabling European residents and visitors to enjoy a seamless travel experience.